rehierl/abstract-properties/07-x-properties/_notes.md

 # abstract properties

 eventually provide formal definitions
-- in the context of a final summary
+- in the context of an overall summary